szilard/kaggle-scripts-R-pydata/README.md

 practitioners?
 There are a lot of approximations/proxies/possible biases here, e.g.
 Kaggle users vs machine learning professionals, Kaggle scripts (sharing) vs Kaggle usage in competitions, small sample etc. etc. But I still think it gives a rough idea.
-You are welcome to submit results if you have better.
+You are welcome to submit results if you have any better.